sisungo/airup/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-blue)

-Airup is a modern, portable and fast implementation of daemon supervisors and the `init` daemon.
+Airup is a modern, portable and fast implementation of service supervisors, and can be used as either a standalone service supervisor or the `init` daemon (`pid == 1`).

 ## Project Status
 Maintained Versions: